mscastanho/chaining-box/README.md

   # brctl addif docker0 enp1s0f1

 #### With OVS
+Remember to disable NetworkManager when running BPF on an interface attached to an OVS bridge

+  # service NetworkManager stop

 Destroy the OVS bridge if it already exists:

   # ovs-vsctl del-br cbox-br